LouriNoel/adventofcode-cpp/2023/day2/README.md

 Use regex **everywhere**

-Do not care about the hands, only the maximum number of cubes per color.
+Do not care about the hands.
+For each game, compute the maximum number of cubes of each color.